we-data-ch/blog/content/post/2023-06-26-let-s-contribute/index.md

 - `description`: This field is used for a brief description or summary of the post or webpage.
 It's often used in the webpage's metadata and can be used by search engines.

 - `image`: This specifies a path or URL to an image file associated with the post or webpage.
 This image might be used as a thumbnail or a header image.
-The easiest way to enter the path of a local image is to move the image into the same folder as the post, so that all you have to enter is the image name (with extension).
+The easiest way to enter the path of a local image is to move the image into the same folder as the post, so that all you have to enter is the image name (with its extension).

 - `math`: This field, if set to "yes", indicates that the post or webpage contains mathematical notations or formulae that need to be rendered properly.